nitblitz/nitblitz/README.md

 ## Hi there 👋

+🌱My name is Nitin Luthra and I am 7 year old studying in Sunnyside Primary Academy year 3.

+🌱 I am also learning how to code and test software.
 <!--
 **nitblitz/nitblitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.